JuliaGaussianProcesses/ScalarKernelFunctions.jl/README.md

 ## Usage
-This package expands the KernelFunctions.jl package (which is automatically loaded and reexported) by a couple of base kernels with the `Scalar` prefix.
+This package expands the KernelFunctions.jl package (which is automatically loaded and reexported) by a new abstract type `ScalarKernel`.
+Its subtypes include a couple of base kernels with the `Scalar` prefix.
 On 1-dimensional inputs, they give exactly the same output as their KernelFunctions.jl counterparts, e.g.:
 ```julia
 using ScalarKernelFunctions